loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 #figure(caption: [The identity function], flex(id_proof)) <id_proof>

-We will use the meta symbol $#metaid$ to refer to the identity function in @id_proof to keep it concise.
+We will use the meta symbol $#metaid$ to refer to the identity function constructed in @id_proof to keep it concise.

 #figure(caption: [Applying the identity function to the variable $y$ with type $A$], flex(id_app_proof))

 === Linear types <LinearTypes>
-#todo[Some linear logic stuff too]

 The core idea of a linear type system is that variables must be used _exactly once_.
 This means the typing relation $Gamma tack e : sigma$ no longer only